Fatima4285/SubwayScreen/README.md

 The program should run, please give it a few seconds to load.
 Also note that the test files are located in the src/test/java/ca/ucalgary/edu/ensf380 folder and can be run from there

+ALSO, to view WeatherParser.java, please go into WeatherProject > src > ca.ucalgary.ensf380